-Prof. dr. Roger J. A. Laeven (1979) has been Full Professor (Chair of Risk and Insurance) at the Department of Quantitative Economics, University of Amsterdam, since 2011.
-He is also Co-Director and Co-Founder of the Amsterdam Center of Excellence in Risk and Macro Finance (ACRM), hosting the activities of the associated research focal area.
+Prof. dr. Roger J. A. Laeven (1979) has been Full Professor (Chair of Risk and Insurance) at the Department of Quantitative Economics of the University of Amsterdam since 2011.
+He is the Director and Co-Founder of the Amsterdam Center of Excellence in Risk and Macro Finance (ACRM).
+He serves as Editor of Insurance: Mathematics and Economics.
+He has been a part-time Professor in Quantitative Risk Management at KU Leuven since 2016.
 Roger holds an MSc (Fields: Actuarial Science and Econometrics, With highest honors) and a PhD (Fields: Actuarial Science and Econometrics, With highest honors), both from the University of Amsterdam.
 In 2004, he was a visiting research fellow at the London School of Economics, Department of Statistics, and from 2007-date he is a visiting research fellow at Princeton University, Bendheim Center for Finance.
 From 2001-2005, he was a part-time consultant for Mercer Oliver Wyman, and from 2007-2011, he was a tenured Associate Professor at Tilburg University.

 SELECTION OF GRANTS AND PRIZES